fengjizhang/PV9/README.md

 # Getting Started with pv9

 This project is a work in progress...
-It stores data of objects in flight, which could be anything: the international space station, meteroids, or planes.
-And display their path and location on a map.
+When complete, it stores data of objects in flight, which could be anything: the international space station, meteroids, or planes.
+And from the past data, it should calculate the future trajectory, display their path and location on a map.
+For map, I've chosen to use leaflet, since I can directly draw and put figures onto the map.

 ## Available Scripts